Larook/DRL_LUDO/test/progress.md

 Piece release might be wrong!!!

 fix rewards problem!!!
 Loosing pieces - doesnt work 100% but cant find where is the error

+evaluating after 2 human games -> still 22% winrate against random player which is really bad But this is the raw 2 games played so far - play another game

+getting_human_data:
+    make it faster by saving only the last np.history in RAM -